- 01 Jul 2022

 Restore Index Batch Size

-This setting controls the batch size for re-indexing archive data into Elasticsearch.
-When set to 1000
+The Batch Size setting controls the batch size for re-indexing archive data into Elasticsearch.
+When set to 1000the restore job will re-index the archived data in document batches of 1000.

 Streams To Archive